ifm/documentation/GeneralDoc/confidenceImage.md

-*Disclaimer: As a vendor of industrial equipment, we always try to mitigate physics artifacts to the best of our abilities.
-The default settings are chosen with this goal in mind: providing the best experience for **most** cases.
-However, the variety of scenes that mobile robots and other applications can encounter makes a "one-fits-all" configuration impossible.
-With this in mind, we present in our Application Notes the outliers, challenging but common cases that might require fine tuning of the camera configuration.*

 # The confidence image

 The confidence image is accessible as part of the data streamed from the O3R device.
 This image contains information about the validity of each pixel.
 If a pixel is invalid, the confidence image explains why is has been marked as invalid.
 The values are as follows: